 Keep MQLs engaged in the buyer’s journey by providing them with personalized content.

-Providing tailored content such as case studies, how-to guides, and product comparisons, helps ensure your MQLs get the information they need to progress
+Tailored content such as case studies, how-to guides, and product comparisons helps MQLs progress through the funnel.

 However, most businesses fail to personalize their content.
 Sending generic messages often results in disengagement.